The clustering of galaxies at z~0.5 in the SDSS-III Data Release 9 BOSS-CMASS sample: a test for the LCDM cosmology: Clustering in the CDM model

 \subsubsection{Halo stochasticity}

 There are a number of arguments why there should be some degree of stochasticity in the stellar mass -- circular velocity relation \citep[e.g.,][]{Tasitsiomi04,Behroozi10,Trujillo-Gomez}.
 In our case the stochasticity means that some haloes above the velocity cut host galaxies with stellar masses smaller than the corresponding stellar mass cut of the BOSS sample and should not be included into the sample.
 Simultaneously, some smaller haloes may host galaxies with a larger stellar mass, and should be considered.
 Because the number density of galaxies is fixed by observations, the numbers of included and excluded haloes must be equal.
 Following \citet{Trujillo-Gomez} we implement this process using a Gaussian spread with an offset.
-If $V_{\rm cut}$ is the velocity cut in the monotonic assignment, then a (sub)halo is taken if its maximum circular velocity $V_{\rm max}$ satisfies the condition
+If $V_{\rm cut}$ is the velocity cut in the monotonic assignment, then a (sub)halo is taken if its peak maximum circular velocity $\Vpeak$ satisfies the condition

 where $\mathcal{N}(0,\sigma)$ is a Gaussian random number with mean zero and {\it rms} $\sigma$.
 The offset $\Delta V$ is needed to compensate the larger influx of smaller haloes.
-We use $\sigma =0.2$ and $\Delta V =18\,\kms$, which is similar to the values adopted by \citet{Trujillo-Gomez}.
+We use $\sigma =0.3$ and $\Delta V =40\,\kms$, which are consistent with the values adopted by \citet{Trujillo-Gomez}.
 Note that the offset $\Delta V$ and the spread $\sigma$ are not free parameters.
 The offset is just a normalization.
 The value of $\sigma$ is defined by the spread of the observational Baryonic Tully-Fisher relation (or its equivalent for early-type galaxies), which has uncertainties \citep[e.g.,][]{Trujillo-Gomez}.
 The stochastic assignment has a very small effect on clustering for scales larger than $0.5\;\Mpch$ decreasing the correlation functions no more than $\sim 8\%$.